Wairarapa Community Oral Health Service

 The dental staff will contact you by phone or send an appointment card in the mail.
 If the time does not suit please contact the clinic to change the appointment.

-All adolescents are entitled to free routine dental care till their 18th birthday.
+All rangatahi/youth are entitled to free routine dental care from Year 9 through till their 18th birthday whether they are at school, on a training course, working or unemployed.

-If you are having any difficulties please feel free to phone us at the Community Dental Clinic as we are very happy to help you.
+If you are having any difficulties, please feel free to phone us at the Community Dental Clinic on 06 377 9071.